I help entrepreneurs and ambitious executives in startup and high growth technology-led businesses navigate critical challenges, as they relate to:

 Our working relationship is an equal one.
 We are open, honest and transparent with one another.
 We develop mutual trust in order that we can have the most impactful conversations.

 I embrace an entrepreneurial mindset.
 I work almost exclusively with entrepreneurs and transitional executive leaders.
 I get that you are trying to change the way things are done and that businesses are built differently these days.
 I know that what you are doing is risky but that is why it’s fun, even though the emotional stress is unbearable at times.
 I get that most of the time you feel like you are being pulled in a thousand different directions but if you can identify and hold your course then your dream could become a reality.
-I’m here to help you!

 I do not disclose any specific details about my coaching clients unless you give me permission to do so.
 I never share the details of our discussions in a way that is attributable to anyone or any business.